nrwl/nx/docs/nx-cloud/concepts/cache-security.md

 In order to keep your cache secure, there are a few steps we recommend you take:

+### Use Personal Access Tokens to Provide Fine-Grained Access Control for Local Development

+When you use a [personal access token](/ci/recipes/security/personal-access-tokens) to connect to Nx Cloud, you can control the level of access that your developers have to the cache only after they authenticate by logging in.
+By default, all personal access tokens have read-only access to the cache.
+If you need to give a developer write access to the cache, you can do so in the workspace settings of the Nx Cloud UI.

+You can strengthen your workspace security further by revoking all access to the cache for non-authenticated users.
+This is done by changing the ID Access Level in your workspace settings.
+By default this is set to `Read-Only`, but you can change it to `None` to prevent all read access to the cache.

-### Specify a Read-Only Token in `nx.json`
+### Avoid using CI Access Tokens in `nx.json`

 The [token you specify](/ci/recipes/security/access-tokens) for the `nxCloudAccessToken` property in `nx.json` is visible to anyone who can view your codebase.
 If this token was a read-write token someone who doesn't even have permission to create a PR could still add entries to the remote cache, which would then be used on other developer's machines and in CI.
+We recommend you restrict CI Access Tokens for CI use only and rely on using [personal access token](/ci/recipes/security/personal-access-tokens) instead for local development instead.

 ### Use a Read-Write Token in CI